irmo-de/GeneralBatteryLifeExtender/README.md

-# Save Money, Save the Earth 🍃 Extend Your Battery Life by Up to 100%* :battery: :recycle:
+# Save Money, Save the Earth 🍃

-Help save the environment and reduce costs by extending the life of your battery.
+# Extend Your Battery Life by Up to 100%* :battery: :recycle:

 ---